 How Do I Get a Reservation at the Ahwahnee Hotel?

 While the Ahwahnee Hotel is the most expensive lodging in the park, it also is very popular.
 The hotel offers a range of accommodations from hotel rooms to suites and cottages.
 Prices can start at $518/night for a standard room with one king bed and go all the way up to over $1,200 for a Library Suite.

 You can make a reservation at Travel Yosemite (www.travelyosemite.com/lodging/the-ahwahnee/), the park concessionaire.
 If possible, book a year in advance to get the dates you want.
 While there are periodic openings several months in advance, it’s not a great idea to count on them.
 The early bird gets the worm here, so book as soon as you know you want to visit Yosemite.

 What Types of Rooms Does the Ahwahnee Offer?

 Four types of hotel rooms offer a variety of options from Featured rooms with the most outstanding views of Yosemite’s natural wonders to Classic rooms that offer views of Glacier Point, Yosemite Falls and Half Dome.

 Standard rooms, located in the rear of the hotel, offer limited views for the budget conscious.
-Classic rooms take everything up a notch by offering fantastic views of Glacier Point, Half Dome, or Yosemite Falls, as well as the hotel surroundings.
+Classic rooms take everything up a notch by offering fantastic views.
 ADA-compliant rooms are designed to make navigating the room and bathroom easier, including low-density carpet.
 Featured hotel rooms have balconies that give you great views of the park.

 There are two junior suites, one of which Queen Elizabeth of England stayed at when she visited Yosemite National Park in the 1980s.
 Four hotel parlors, which are luxury suites, are available, each with their own features from a sunken living room to a grand bath.